5 Pieces of Advice for New SDRs

 #4 Decide today to be successful in your career.
 Work hard to master the skills you learn as a sales development rep. Get acquainted with who has come before you, how the best stay the best, and how you will contribute to the profession.
 When sales gets a bad rap, it’s because of those that chose to dismiss this step.

-If you sell to businesses (B2B) or consumers (D2C), study how successful companies make those sales.
+If you sell to businesses (B2B) or consumers (B2C or D2C), study how successful companies make those sales.
 Visit their sites, fill out their forms, talk to their people.
 Experience what their prospects and customers experience and then model the process.

 Unless you decide to be successful in your career, you will be average, at best.
 Winners aren’t average.